Medically reviewed by Drugs.com. Last updated on Feb 14, 2019.

 A potential concern with vasectomy is that you might later change your mind about wanting to father a child.
 Although it might be possible to reverse your vasectomy, there's no guarantee it will work.
 Reversal surgery is more complicated than vasectomy, can be expensive and is ineffective in some cases.

+If you have chronic testicular pain or testicular disease, you're not a good candidate for a vasectomy.
 For most men, a vasectomy doesn't cause any noticeable side effects, and serious complications are rare.

 Side effects right after surgery can include: